-On August 15, 2018, CTP served the Complaint on Respondent by United Parcel Service, pursuant to 21 C.F.R. §§ 17.5 and 17.7.
-Respondent timely answered CTP's Complaint on September 10, 2018.
-On September 14, 2018, I issued an Acknowledgement and Pre-Hearing Order (APHO) that set deadlines for the parties' filings and exchanges, including a schedule for discovery.
+On September 17, 2018, CTP served the Complaint on Respondent by United Parcel Service, pursuant to 21 C.F.R. §§ 17.5 and 17.7.
+Respondent timely filed its Answer to CTP's Complaint.
+On October 9, 2018, I issued an Acknowledgement and Pre-Hearing Order (APHO) that set deadlines for the parties' filings and exchanges, including a schedule for discovery.
 I directed that a party receiving a discovery request must provide the requested documents within 30 days of the request.
 APHO ¶ 12; see 21 C.F.R. § 17.23(a).
-I warned:
+I warned that I may impose sanctions if a party failed to comply with any order, including the APHO.
+APHO ¶ 16.